joshuacrowley/omnivore/README.md

 I plan to upgrade the app with examples of how to use `GPT-4o`'s new audio and video capabilities in the near future.

-Omnivore is a toy app, meant to be run locally off your home computer/network and not deployed remotely.
-Omnivore uses Airtable as backend to help you get started easily, and I've found it's easy to tweak as you go.
-You can also access your shopping list, meal and recipes via the Airtable mobile app.
+Omnivore should only be run locally off your home computer/network and not deployed remotely, otherwise you'll expose your ENV variables.
+Omnivore uses [Airtable](https://airtable.com/) as backend to help you get started.
+You can also access your shopping list, meal and recipes via the [Airtable mobile app](https://apps.apple.com/us/app/airtable/id914172636).

 I hope you have a fun few weekends with it, learning about the APIs and getting inspired about designing your own amazing Omni apps.
 And hopefully get some cooking done too.